-In the most unstructured of ways, this is a fun way for my husband and I to document and rate our visits to the various bourbon distilleries we’ve begun visiting around Kentucky.
-We moved here in the middle of the pandemic and didn’t get out much.
-Now that it’s a bit safer to do so, we’re making more of an effort to venture out and explore our new surroundings.
+In the most unstructured of ways, this is simply a fun way for my husband and I to document and rate our visits to the various bourbon, gin and brandy distilleries we’ve begun visiting around Kentucky along the famous bourbon trail.
+We moved to Louisville from San Francisco basically in the middle of what became a global pandemic and didn’t get out much at the time.
+Governor Andy Beshear was great at navigating Louisville through the restrictions and mandates.
+Now that we’re on the other side of the pandemic, we’re making more of an effort to explore our new surroundings and home in Kentucky.

 We’re Glenn and Holly Miller Anderson.
-Met and got married in California.
-We’re recent transplants to the Louisville area.
+We met and got married in California and, as of 2020, are recent transplants to the Louisville area.
 Glenn is a chef by trade and I’m a marketer.
-We like to explore and we like to taste (Glenn looking over my shoulder says, “we sound like a fun couple!”).
+We like to explore, share and taste our way around our new home in the Bluegrass State (Glenn looking over my shoulder says, “we sound like a fun couple!”).

 Why our opinion matters

 To keep things simple, each distillery gets our score of 1 to 5 ice cubes.
 5 being the highest rating.
-Let’s be honest, this is a loosely structured system.
+Let’s be honest, this is a loosely structured system (and I like a few ice cubes in my bourbon).
 It’s just a fun way to assign a “star rating” of sorts to the distilleries we’ve been visiting and offer our perspective on each as locals.
 It’s based on our impression of an overall great user experience including key decision-making factors like:

 - an engaging and knowledgeable tour guide